 Before jumping to explore medical technology barriers, there should be a clear definition of the medical technology covered in this article.
 Generally, medical technology applications extend to medical and surgical instruments and facilities.
 In some definitions, drugs are listed as medical technology.
 The Med-Tech involves various applications related to patient’s experience, such as disease prevention, diagnosis, monitoring and treatment (Figure 2).
 Medical technology administration can be full by clinicians, patients and clinicians, or entirely administered by patients.

-In other definitions, health technology may hold a broader meaning to cover human healthcare overall such as weight loss, while medical technology focuses on the diagnosis, monitoring, and treatment.
+n other definitions, health technology may hold a broader meaning to cover human healthcare overall such as weight loss, while medical technology focuses on the diagnosis, monitoring, and treatment.
 In this article, both terms are used interchangeably to refer to the technology used to expand patient empowerment.
 This article will focus on the self-administered medical technology innovation, and the reason is that patient adherence adds another layer of challenges compared with clinically-administered intervention.
 When patients use the medical technology at home, the results are blurred by poor adherence, which affects the ability to measure the actual impact of the intervention.
 Low adherence can fall under 40% in chronic diseases such as cardiovascular diseases and diabetes.
 The video below presents innovative medical technology ideas for the future:

 Barriers to Medical Technology Innovation